Windows 10: Increase Taskbar Transparency via the Registry

 From the Windows Registry Editor, use the hierarchical list on the left side of the window to navigate to:

 Once you’ve selected the “Advanced” key on the left of the window, right-click in an empty portion of the right side of the window and select “New > DWORD (32-bit)” value and name it “UseOLEDTaskbarTransparency”.

 Next, double-click on your new DWORD value and, in the box that appears, set its Value Data field to the number one (“1”).
 Click OK to close the value editor and then quit the Registry Editor.

 Return to your Windows 10 desktop, right-click on an empty space and select Personalize.
 Alternatively, you can click Start > Settings > Personalization.
 From the Personalization section of Settings, click Colors.
 From the Colors window, enable “Transparency Effects”.
-If this option was already enabled, then quickly toggle it by disabling and re-enabling it in order for the change to take effect.
+If this option was already enabled, then quickly toggle it by disabling and re-enabling it for the change to take effect.

 The result of the increased taskbar transparency will vary depending on your accent color choice and desktop wallpaper image, but you should see a small but noticeable decrease in opacity, removing a potential visual distraction for some users and allowing you to more clearly enjoy your desktop wallpaper image from edge to edge of your display.

 If you don’t like this new “high transparency” look, just head back to the same Registry Editor location identified above, double-click on the UseOLEDTaskbarTransparency entry, and change the “1” (one) back to the default “0” (zero).
 Then toggle the “Transparency Effects” setting again and your Windows 10 taskbar will return to its default level of translucency.